Readri205/MS2_Project/README.md

 ### Known Bugs

+-   Mapbox and Country.io API requests can return CORS issues.
+The cookies submitted by these API sites have been updated with 'SameSite' = "None" and "Secure" per the [Google Chrome documentation](https://web.dev/samesite-cookies-explained/) by updating the Cookies in the Web Developer Tools in 'Application/Storage/Cookies'.
 -   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.